sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 In this task, you will create a Xamarin account.

-> **Note**: If you have a Xamarin business license you can use it and skip this task.
+> **Note**: If you have a Xamarin business or trial license you can use it and skip this task.

 1. Navigate to [https://store.xamarin.com/login](https://store.xamarin.com/login "Xamarin Store login") and click **Create a new account**.